connectifi-co/getting-started/README.md

 Let’s go through each step in detail.

+# Using the Customization Examples

+Connectifi is built to work with the brand and UX of your platform.
+To help you get started fast, this repo is home to a collection of code examples detailing how to customize the Connectifi Agent.
+All the code is open source and can be found in the `/examples` directory.
+To try it out:

+- clone this repo
+- `npm install`
+- `npm run dev`
+- go to http://localhost:9090/examples/index.html for a list of all examples

+Got a use case you don't see here?
+[Create an issue](https://github.com/connectifi-co/getting-started/issues/new) and let us know about it.

+**note:** For examples of how to use FDC3 API, the best place to start is with the [Connectifi FDC3 Sandbox](https://apps.connectifi-interop.com/sandbox).
 # Setting up the Agent

 The Connectifi Agent is a small javascript module that lives in your application and is used to make and manage the connection to the Connectifi service and translate this into a standard FDC3 API for the consuming application.
 The module also provides some default UI which can be fully customized.